 - 1

+Season the beef cubes lightly with salt.
 Heat the wok until it just starts to smoke.
 Add 1 tbsp oil and swirl.
-Toss in the prawns, stir-fry for 60 seconds until pink, then scoop out.
+Sear the beef in one layer for 60–90 seconds until deeply browned on the outside but still pink inside, then scoop out.

 - 2